-So, without further ado, here’s a recipe that I want to share with you all that I LOVE and want to share.
+So, without further ado, here’s a recipe for one of the most popular Peruvian food dishes that I want to share with you all that I LOVE and want to share.

-It was so different, but so delicious and refreshing, and definitely something I try to make more often now that I know about it.
-It’s also less comlicated to make in comparison to fish ceviche.
+It was so different but so delicious and refreshing, and definitely something I try to make more often now that I know about it.
+It’s also less complicated to make in comparison to fish ceviche.
 So that is the recipe that I will be sharing with you today.

 Ceviche de Champiñones (Mushroom Ceviche)